david-knott/tigerlang/compiler/README.md

 export JAVA_HOME
 ```

-Close terminal and open again.
-Check if java is recognised
+Close terminal and open again so new java home is loaded.

+Check if java version is correct.

 ```
 java --version